Lakers To Welcome Back Fans At Staples Center Thursday

 Under the updated guidelines, a health verification will now be required for all ticketed guests.

-Guests are required to present a photo ID, and either proof of full vaccination (two weeks since your final dose) or a negative COVID-19 test within 72 hours of the event date.
+Guests are required to present a photo ID, and either proof of full vaccination (two weeks since your final dose) or a negative COVID-19 test.

 Bags and purses of any size will not be permitted, including backpacks, clutches, totes, clear bags, and camera bags.